Kristian Bertel | Photography

 "- Many talented photographers have carved a niche in Indian street photography, each presenting a unique perspective on the country's everyday life.
 Exploring the bustling streets of Mumbai offers a rich canvas for Indian street photography enthusiasts, capturing the city's vibrant culture and daily life in every frame.
 The art of Indian street photography lies in its ability to find beauty in the ordinary, turning mundane moments into captivating visual narratives.
 Learning street photography techniques in India can be an immersive experience, blending the country's diverse landscapes with the art of capturing candid moments in its bustling streets", the Photographer says.

 "- Telephoto zoom lenses are also handy as they allow you to isolate scenes, pick out detail and frame your subjects more tightly.
 A large aperture helps when photographing in shade or lower light inside markets or public buildings.
-Overall street photography should be fun and help you grow in your overall skills.
-It brings you back to reality and sometimes results in you viewing life differently in India, where life is full of characters and subjects that are almost endless in the neverending streets"
+Overall street photography should be fun and help you grow in your overall skills – it brings you back to reality and sometimes results in you viewing life differently in India, where life is full of characters and subjects that are almost endless in the neverending streets"

 , the Photographer says again.